 The DB-20 doorbell camera is designed to stand guard at your front door.
-Not unlike other doorbell cameras, it will notify you via the Smanos app if someone rings your doorbell.
-You can then talk to your guests via the camera’s two-way voice feature.
-You can also pull up a live video feed anytime using your smartphone.
-Unfortunately, unlike Ring and other doorbell cameras, the DB-20 lacks the ability to detect motion.
-If your guests don’t ring the doorbell, you won’t know they’ve ever been at your doorstep.
+Not unlike other doorbell cameras, it will notify you via the Smanos app if someone rings your doorbell or if it detects motion.
+You can also use the app to talk to your guests via two-way audio or to view a live feed.

-Smanos UFO features a 1080p resolution, night vision, two-way voice communication, and 24/7 continuous recording saved to a microSD card up to 64GB in size (not provided).
+Smanos UFO features a 1080p resolution, night vision, two-way voice communication, and 24/7 continuous recording saved to a microSD card up to 32GB in size (not provided).
 It also offers basic motion detection.
-Unlike the other products in this review, Smanos UFO is available for purchase for $199.99.
-The camera works with or without the K1 system, so if you’re interested, you can get one now.
+Smanos UFO is available for purchase for $199.99.
+The camera works with or without the K1 system.

-Both the DB-20 doorbell camera and the UFO camera are capable of storing videos to the cloud.
-Unfortunately, cloud storage isn’t free.
-It’s an optional service with monthly fees.
-The price of cloud storage remains undisclosed.
+Both the DB-20 doorbell camera and the UFO camera are capable of storing videos in the cloud.
+Unfortunately, cloud storage isn’t free though the price of cloud storage remains undisclosed.

 Meet The Smanos Home App

-The final component of the Smanos K1 system is the Smanos Home app, available on Android and iOS.
+The final component of the Smanos K1 system is the Smanos Home app, available for Android and iOS devices.
 Its job is to provide you with a convenient way to control your K1 system.
-From the app, you can set your system to different modes, monitor who armed and disarmed your system using tags, and receive push notifications for alerts.
+From the app, you can set your system to different modes, monitor who armed and disarmed your system using tags, and receive alerts via push notifications.
 Via the app, you can also watch live video feeds from your cameras and create automation rules for your connected devices.

 Meet The Partners: Nest & Amazon Echo